osoiri/ParkingDot/README.md

 #### Nouns/Verbs

 - Vehicle

-    A vehicle class needed to keep it ready for future when more than the CarId can be taken.
+    A vehicle class needed to keep it ready for future when more than the CarId can be taken
 - ParkingTicket -------> Vehicle, ParkingFloor

     A parking ticket which has vehicle details + where to park
 - ParkingLot -------> ParkingFloor, Gate

     Contains all info about the whole area
 - ParkingFloor --------> ParkingSpot

     Contains info about the spots on the specific floor
 - ParkingSpot

     Contains specific information about the spot
 - ParkingAttendant

-    An physical employee associated with serving the user and closing the gap between real world and software world
+    A physical employee associated with serving the user and closing the gap between real world and software world
 - Bill

     Generated when vehicle arrives at the payment counter
 - Receipt

     Generated after payment successful
 - ParkingGate

     Gates to control flow of vehicles
 - GateCounter

     To collect payment at the exit gate